csdms/ivy/lessons/git/git-workflow.md

 you can report a bug,
 request a feature,
 or just ask a question about a repository.
-Issues are the primary vehicle for communicating with a repository owner on GitHub.
+Issues are the primary way to communicate with a repository owner on GitHub.

 An issue includes a title, a body, and, optionally, a comment thread.